anelson/linux_devbox/README.md

 As with the system setup, there are a few versions of the `devuser` script with the same prefixes we use for the system version.

-Most of those install IntelliJ.
-If you haven't done an install lately, edit the `playbooks/roles/user-intellij/vars/main.yml` file and make sure the most recent version is downloaded.
-If you want to upgrade IntelliJ later, you can also update var and re-run the `devuser.yml` playbook.

 # Manual Setup Steps